ibm-cloud-architecture/icp-admin-bootcamp/labs/Lab 06 OpenLDAP.md

 #### Create Teams
 In the section, you work through the process of creating teams in ICP, and assign roles to them.
 These teams are based on the LDAP groups that are defined in your OpenLDAP container.

-1. In the ICP Admin Console click **Manage -> Teams**.
+1. In the ICP Admin Console click **Manage -> Identity & Access**.

 2. Click **Create team**.

-3. Enter the team name *developers*.
+3. Enter the team name *developers* and LDAP domain *openLDAP*.

 4. Select the developers group from the table below.

    **Note:** The LDAP groups do not show up in the table below until a filter is applied.
-To find the developers' group, type "d" in the search field.
+To find the developers' group, type "d" in the search field and press enter.
 The groups that start with "d" are populated in the table.

 5. Grant the developer team ***Editor*** access.